A Ray Of Hope

 What I have learned

 Steven Covey, the author of “7 Habits of Effective People” said “To be heard and understood we have to first hear and understand” He was suggesting that we have to listen first, if we want others to listen to us, and I agree with this in principle.
+But here is the bind.

 Making Space for You In Your Life